babowsk1/tvm/a-instructions-and-opcodes.md

 - F815 - ADDRAND $$(x-)$$, mixes unsigned 256-bit Integer $$x$$ into the random seed $$r$$ by setting the random seed to SHA256 of the concatenation of two 32-byte strings: the first with the big-endian representation of the old seed $$r$$, and the second with the big-endian representation of $$x$$.
 - F810-F81F - Reserved for pseudo-random number generator primitives.

 A.11.4.
 Configuration primitives.
 The following primitives read configuration data provided in the Tuple stored in the first component of the Tuple at c7.
-Whenever TVM is invoked for executing TON Blockchain smart contracts, this Tuple is initialized by a SmartContractInfo structure; configuration primitives assume that it has remained intact.
+Whenever TVM is invoked for executing TVM Blockchain smart contracts, this Tuple is initialized by a SmartContractInfo structure; configuration primitives assume that it has remained intact.

 - F82i - GETPARAM $$i(-x)$$, returns the $$i$$-th parameter from the Tuple provided at $$c 7$$ for $$0 \leq i<16$$.
 Equivalent to PUSH $$c 7$$; FIRST; INDEX $$i$$.
 If one of these internal operations fails, throws an appropriate type checking or range checking exception. - F823 - NOW $$(-x)$$, returns the current Unix time as an Integer.
 If it is impossible to recover the requested value starting from $$c 7$$, throws a type checking or range checking exception as appropriate.
 Equivalent to GETPARAM 3.
 - F824 - BLOCKLT $$(-x)$$, returns the starting logical time of the current block.
 Equivalent to GETPARAM 4.